Marie Louise Holt RVN Ncert (AnBeh) KCAI (CD)

 My current dogs are Weimaraners called ‘Lexi’ born in Jan 2011 and Skye born in Dec 2014.
 They are both proving to have a lot of character too and certainly keep us entertained.
-I am training them for gundog work and have so far competed in some HPR Working Tests and in 2013 Lexi achieved first place in a novice test which means a move up into open competitions, we have also entered one Field Trial and achieved an award in that too.
+I am training them for gundog work and have so far competed in many HPR Working Tests and in 2013 Lexi achieved first place in a novice test which means a move up into open competitions, we have also entered one Field Trial and achieved an award in that too.
 Skye is has so far achieved a 2nd place in the puppy group at the North Yorkshire GSP retrieving challenge and also many placings in the show ring.
 I also train them for scent work and have a go at other disciplines such as KC Rally and treibball.

 I have over 20 years experience in teaching dog training.
 In 1989 I was asked to start helping in the beginners obedience class at the club I attended, from this I progressed to Assistant Trainer and then to Trainer in 1998.
-Over the years I have attended many dog training instructor courses and seminars held by people such as John Rogerson, Rob Alleyne, Roy Hunter, John Uncle, Sheila Bailey, Liz Kershaw and Gail Fisher.
+Over the years I have attended many dog training instructor courses and seminars held by people such as John Rogerson, Rob Alleyne, Roy Hunter, John Uncle, Sheila Bailey, Liz Kershaw, Gail Fisher, David Ryan and Ian Dunbar.
 This has given me a broad experience of the various training methods and views available.

 I’ve grown up with dogs around me, but they were all my parents’ dogs.
 When I first met Marie she owned a Rottweiler called Shantie, it wasn’t till she passed away that we owned our first dog together called Kira.
 I thought this would be it, but how far from the truth that was.
 I now share my life with four dogs and one rabbit and I’m sure there is more in store if I let Marie get her own way.